All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Treatment of meningitis

-In the presence of symptoms of meningitis, antibiotic treatment of meningitis begins immediately after the sowing of blood.
-When doubting the diagnosis and the mild course of the disease, the appointment of antibiotics can be postponed until the results of the culture of the cerebrospinal fluid are obtained.
+If symptoms of meningitis are present, antibacterial treatment of meningitis is started immediately after blood culture.
+If there is doubt about the diagnosis and the course of the disease is not severe, the prescription of antibiotics can be postponed until the results of the cerebrospinal fluid culture are received.

-The CSF protein level <100 mg / dl for the first lumbar puncture is detected in approximately 14% of patients.
+CSF protein levels <100 mg/dL at the first lumbar puncture are found in approximately 14% of patients.

-ATTENTION: pressure, cytosis and protein levels are approximate values; there are often exceptions.
+NOTE: Blood pressure, cytosis, and protein levels are approximate values; exceptions are common.
 PML may also predominate in diseases characterized by lymphocytosis, especially in the early stages of viral infections or tuberculous meningitis.
-Changes in glucose content are less variable.
+Glucose changes are less variable.